Carrot Puff may become your new favorite holiday side dish recipe! The souffle-like side dish that will capture your heart!

 The addition of both eggs and baking powder ensures it “puffs” like a souffle.

 It’s easy to gently microwave this carrot puff to warm up leftovers.
-Or cover the casserole dish with foil and reheat in a 300° oven until heated through.
+Or cover the casserole dish with foil and reheat it in a 300° oven until heated through.

 Although it puffs up like a souffle when it bakes, it doesn’t meet the criteria for being a true souffle.
 According to my Food Lover’s Companion, a souffle is a “light, airy mixture that usually begins with a thick egg yolk-based sauce or puree that is lightened by stiffly beaten egg whites.”